Irma Tears A Path Of Destruction Through Parts Of The Caribbean

 "Thank God for his mercies and blessings.
 He has protected and spared us from the worst of Irma.
 Thank God that there are no ... hurricane casualties reported to this time," he wrote.

-In a subsequent statement, Gaston said: "The forecast was that Antigua would be devastated, our infrastructure demolished, people killed and our economy destroyed.
+In a subsequent statement, Browne said: "The forecast was that Antigua would be devastated, our infrastructure demolished, people killed and our economy destroyed.
 In the light of day, the picture is very different."

 He said communication was lost with his nation's other island, Barbuda, around midnight and had yet to be restored, but that before it went dark, "we got reports of several buildings having damaged roofs to include the Police Station.
 The Barbuda Weather Station, monitored by the Met Office, recorded sustained winds of 119 mph and gusts of 150 mph."

-Gaston said the island's main airport could be opened by 2 p.m. local time.
-"It should be business as usual within the next 12-24 hours," he said.
+Browne said the island's main airport could be opened by 2 p.m. local time: "It should be business as usual within the next 12-24 hours."

+But video footage coming in from the half-French, half-Dutch island of St. Martin/Sint Maarten, was painting a much different picture.
+One video, apparently shot from a second-story balcony, showed dozens of yachts smashed against a marina bulkhead and several feet of water inundating parked cars.

 [IRMA] Saint Martin dans le mur de l'oeil subit les effets de l'ouragan IRMA #iram #ouragan #SaintMartin (Source : Rinsy Xieng) pic.twitter.com/e2j7e9KtOu— RCI Guadeloupe (@RCI_GP) September 6, 2017